Student loans during the coronavirus crisis

 The bottom line

-While federal student loans continue to have loan payments suspended, collections stopped and interest waived during the pandemic, many private student loan lenders are also providing options.
+While federal student loans continue to have loan payments suspended, collections stopped and interest waived due to pandemic relief measures, many private student loan lenders also provide options.

-If you are experiencing economic or other hardship due to the coronavirus crisis, know that you do have options.
+If you are experiencing economic or other hardship in the wake of the coronavirus crisis, know that you do have options.
 The first step is reaching out to your student loan lender or servicer to see what options are available to you.

-And remember, even if you can take advantage of a forbearance program, it usually doesn’t make sense unless you need to.
-Going into forbearance will extend the length of your loan, and it may cause you to pay additional interest over the course of your loan.
+Even if you can take advantage of a forbearance program, it usually doesn’t make sense unless you need to.
+Going into forbearance will extend the length of your loan, and it may cause you to pay additional interest throughout your loan.